The Zen of Seeing

 I often feel the same.
 I plan an hour of drawing and as soon I have everything organized, I feel intimidated by the object that I plan to draw.
 That is because I look at all the different colours, the twists, and turns and the difference in structure and oh…there is so much to see and draw, will I be able to catch all I see?

 Because of feeling intimidated, I consider easy ways out.
 Shall I make a photo and then study the lines?
 Oh, no. I dislike sitting in front of a screen, making photos or any other short-cut.
 I want to draw!
-I mean: really freehand drawing.
+I love freehand drawing.
 The last thing on my wish-list for an hour of uninterrupted drawing is the use of a camera or a computer or any digital gadget.
 I want to sit and draw, and feel that timelessness that comes when you are absorbed in the process of mindfully drawing.

 When I study the object, I bridge the distance between the object and me and the result is pleasing.
 I feel much better and up to the task.
 If I do not get ‘there’, if I do not get focussed, my drawing most likely ends up in the bin.
-This is of course nothing special.
+This is, of course, nothing special.

 How does this work for you?